 Dystopian meaning: A dystopian world is one where there is great suffering or injustice.
 Stories of struggle are often set within a dystopian society in these books.
 Usually set in the future, dystopian fiction books are often aimed at the young adult book market.
 The Handmaid’s Tale is a famous dystopian series and 1984 is a dystopian novel.

 I think you’ll agree with me when I say that 2020 is turning out to be the strangest year that any of us have ever experienced.
-And as authors who try to analyse events and capture the fears and feelings of our readers, it’s doubly difficult.
+And as authors who try to analyse events and capture the fears and feelings of our readers, it’s doubly difficult to write dystopian fiction.

 Ten years ago I began writing a novel while at university.
 It was a detective crime thriller story, set in a dystopian society, in a world that had been ravaged by a virus.
 Militaries had seized control of governments and citizens lived under restricted conditions, similar to the COVID-19 lockdown.